In brief Warrior Flex is:

 Students may request online academic advising by sending an email to (include your full name and a phone number):

-How can I get help from the tutoring center while the physical campus is closed?
+How can I get help from the tutoring center?

 Can we access Wi-Fi outside our buildings and in our parking lots?

 WWCC is offering Wi-Fi coverage in the Automotive parking lot in an effort to provide students with internet access from the safety of their own vehicles.

 The Wi-Fi coverage is available for any students or staff who need it—just connect as normal.